 The IKEA Pax system itself is actually really nice.
 If you plan on keeping it white (or whatever color you’re getting from IKEA), then I wouldn’t replace any of the backs.

-The #1 reason we’re doing this IKEA closet hack it because we plan on trimming out IKEA’s wardrobes and then painting the entire thing.
+The #1 reason we’re doing this IKEA closet hack is that we plan on trimming out IKEA’s wardrobes and then painting the entire thing.

 IKEA Pax Closet Custom Plywood Back Process:

 First, we actually put all the regular IKEA-provided white backs on.
 DON’T DO THIS.
-We had to pop each of them out and remove alllllll the nails.
+We had to pop each of them out and remove all the nails.
 Such a waste of time.